 I wasn’t sure if the peanut flour was going to add a strong peanut flavor.
 While mixing it into the wet ingredients, it gave off a peanut butter aroma and the donut batter was thick like peanut butter.

 I hoped that the strong pumpkin flavor would take over in baking.
-I wasn’t sure how much the batter would rise so I filled up the molds close to the top.
+And, I wasn’t sure how much the batter would rise so I filled up the molds close to the top.

 However, I’m very pleased with how the peanut flour performed in baked goods.
 I will definitely use it in my low carb baking.